Spacebrew/spacebrew.js/README.md

 In `your_scripts.js` file, the first thing you need to do is create new instance of a Spacebrew Client object using the `Spacebrew.Client` constructor and assign it to a variable or object attribute.

 ```
-var sb = new Spacebrew.Client( server, name, description );
+var sb = new Spacebrew.Client( server, name, description, port );
 ```

 **Constructor Parameters**
-The constructor parameters, `server`, `name`, and `description`, are all optional.
-When running in a browser, the Spacebrew Client library will look for the server, app name, and app description in the query string; using `server`, `name`, and `description` as keys.
+The constructor parameters, `server`, `name`, and `description`, `port` are all optional.
+When running in a browser, the Spacebrew Client library will look for the server hostname, app name, app description, and server port setting in the query string; using `server`, `name`, `description`, `port` as keys.

 If server is not specified in the query string or constructor, then the app will attempt to connect to a Spacebrew server hosted locally.
 The name will default to the app's full URL, if no name is provided via the query string or constructor.
 The description will remain blank if no description is specified.
 If you want to connect to the cloud server just point spacebrew to `sandbox.spacebrew.cc`.